Debt Settlement Services

 2. Are there any exemptions to CCFPL registration for debt settlement services?

-Debt settlement services offered or provided to California residents under the authority of another state agency’s license are not subject to registration under the CCFPL.
+A licensee of any state agency other than the Department is not subject to registration under the CCFPL to the extent it is acting under the authority of the other state agency’s license.
 This includes attorneys acting under the authority of their license to practice law in California.

 A licensee offering to provide or providing debt settlement services within the scope of its Check Sellers, Bill Payers, and Proraters (CSBPP) license is exempt from CCFPL registration.